loopbackio/loopback-next/docs/site/migration/datasources.md

 In LoopBack 3, all datasources are defined in the `server/datasources.json` file, whereas in LoopBack 4 each datasource is defined in its own file in the `src/datasources` folder.
-Each LoopBack 4 datasource has a configuration file (e.g. `mysql-ds.datasource.config.json`) and a class file (e.g.
+Each LoopBack 4 datasource is represented as a class, the source file (e.g. `mysql-ds.datasource.ts`) includes both the configuration and the class definition.
-`mysql-ds.datasource.ts`).

 ## Migration Steps